-Use a piece of plastic wrap around the peat moss and stem of your Croton Plant.
+Use a piece of plastic wrap around the peat moss and stem.
 Wrap it firmly around the stem whilst still leaving some air pockets around the peat moss.
 This will allow you to occasionally mist the peat moss to keep it a little moist at times.

 Occasionally mist your stem

 Every now and again use a spray bottle to moisten the peat moss.
 This will give some moisture to the stem and encourage roots to grow from the incision.

 Once you see a new root you can cut off the stem

 After several weeks you should start to see new roots growing out of the peat moss.
 Once you see this you can slice the stem off your Croton Plant, remove the film and pot the cutting into fresh potting mix.
 Handle your new cutting with care as the fresh roots will be delicate and easily damaged.

 What’s the best time of year to propagate a Croton Plant?

 We recommend starting at the beginning of spring for both the stem cutting and air layering methods take a while for roots to start growing so they’ll need several months of sunny warm weather,